HyperSphereStudio/JdotNET/README.md

-# JULIAdotNET
+# JdotNET

-JuliadotNET is an API designed to go between .NET and the Julia Language.
+JdotNET is an API designed to go between .NET and the Julia Language.
 It utilizes C Intefaces of both languages to allow super efficient transfers between languages (however it does have type conversion overhead as expected).

 ##Julia Interface from C#